 Exhibit 7.
 Value Needed for Growth

-Capital Value per Growth of Equivalent Value Needed for
+Capital Value per Equivalent Population Value Needed for Growth

-Equivalent Population Population Growth

 \$3,783 7,542 \$28,534,515

 Formula 3: Investment Needed for Growth

 The investment needed for growth is calculated by subtracting the value of any existing reserve capacity from the total value of parks needed to serve the growth.